 Most doctors start newly diagnosed RA patients on one drug, usually methotrexate, and adjust the dose if needed.
 If your RA doesn't respond, your doctor may add another drug.

-Some doctors will start patients on combination therapy at the beginning of treatment they see signs of more severe RA.
+Some doctors will start patients on combination therapy at the beginning of treatment if they see signs of more severe RA.

 What Drugs Are Used?